 With Quizlet, you can create your own classroom sets and provide engaging learning materials for your students.
 You can also connect with other teachers, so you’ll benefit from their experiences and share yours.

 “My students love creating their own stories with comics even if it’s in a foreign language.
 You can assign team projects and ask them to develop comic stories with this tool.
 You can create your own comics to explain the concepts you’re teaching through a visual presentation,” says Judie Lewis, a language teacher with Essayontime.
-“Pixton will definitely make your teaching more engaging and visually perceptible.”
+“Pixton will definitely make your teaching more engaging and visually perceptible.”8.
+Storyboard That

 You already teach your students how to sing songs, right?
 All language teachers implement that method.
 It’s not only because singing is fun.
 It’s also because it gives rhythm, which makes pronunciation easier.